2024 Final Grades: Goalkeepers

 2/3 – Bixby and Hogan will be the likely reserves…IF they’re both here.
 As starting keepers one or the other are legitimate trade bait.
 One of them might make up part of an attractive package for a bigger hole-filling trade.

-4/5 – Kozal and Asman are as likely to be waived or traded as kept.
+4/5 – Kozal and Asman are as likely to be were waived or traded as kept.
 Kozal seems fractionally less likely to get cut, but is also a more likely trade piece.
 Given how little we know I really don’t have any idea.

 The Bhathals, LeBlanc, Norris, and Ken have put a fair number of turds in whoever-the-new-GM-is’s pocket.